eringrand/astropic/README.md

 astropic
 ========

 The goal of `astropic` is to connect R to the NASA APOD API.
 The APOD API supports one image at a time.
-In order to supply more than that, this package also includes creating time ranges (of less than 1000 days ata time) and some historical data in tibble format.
+In order to supply more than that, this package also includes creating time ranges (of less than 1000 days at a time) and some historical data in tibble format.

 Thanks to Michael W. Kearney, author of [rtweet](http://rtweet.info), for having a robust package based on connecting to an API.
 I didn't know much about APIs when I started this project and looking at his source code helped a ton!